drytarius/CS2FM/README.md

 ## How to use?
 1. Download a font file from anywhere you like, for example you can use [DaFont](https://www.dafont.com/).
 2. After downloading a font file extract it.
-3. Click "Auto Detect Paths" or if that doesn't work select "Core" and "Game" paths manually.
+3. Click "Auto Detect Paths", or if that doesn't work select "Core" and "Game" paths manually.
 4. Open the application and click "Add" then select the font file from the dialogue menu (or you can drag and drop if you want to).
 5. If done correctly, you should see your font listed.
 Click on it to select it.
 6. Adjust the font size, if you want to that is.